 Type A

 Allergan’s Botox is the first ever botulinum toxin product to be synthesized and approved for therapeutic use.
 Currently, there are several botulinum toxin type A products approved for various applications, including Galderma’s Dysport and Merz’s Xeomin.
-These products differ in formulations, dosage or activity units, and presence of NAP or neurotoxin associated proteins.
+These products and Botox differ in formulations, dosage or activity units, and presence of NAP or neurotoxin associated proteins.

 Type B